jasonrdsouza/recipes/docs/lunch-goulash.md

   - Serve with crusty bread and butter
 notes:
   - Starting the garlic in cold oil works better to release flavor without burning.
-  - The meat is optional, and can be replaced with tofu or additional lentils/ beans for a vegetarian option.
+  - The meat is optional, and can be replaced with "meaty" alternatives like mushrooms, artichoke hearts, hearts of palm, tofu, etc for a vegetarian option.
   - Ground meat works best from an ease of cooking perspective, and I've had the most success with ground beef, ground venison, and stew meat.
-  - The "assorted spices" will vary based on the underlying ingredient selection, but proper salting is essential.
+  - The "assorted spices" will vary based on the underlying ingredient selection, and I tend to tailor the spice mixture to a specific regional cuisine **(ie. Thai, Indian, Korean, etc)**.
+Often you can find pre-mixed curry pastes at the grocery store which take most of the guesswork out of it.
+Regardless of what assortment you choose, proper salting is essential.
   - For some goulash variations, I substitute canned pumpkin and/or coconut milk.
 This works especially well for Moroccan or Thai variations respectively.
   - The type of lentil/ beans you use is mostly personal preference... some tend to hold their shape/ texture better than others, contributing to the viscosity of the resulting product in different ways.
   - The tuber ingredient can be substituted for other hearty vegetables like cabbage, mushroom, etc.